synedra/workshop-astra-tik-tok-review/README.md

 #### `✅.1.1.a`- Create Astra Account

-Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database.
+Follow the [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) and create a database.
 The Astra registration page should have opened with Gitpod, if not use [this link](https://astra.dev/yt-9-14).

 > ↗️ _Right Click and select open as a new Tab..._